Fact Sheet 16:

 - Any arrest for which pretrial diversion has been completed.

-- As of January 1, 2014, employers are prohibited from asking job applicants about criminal records that have been expunged, sealed or dismissed.
+- Any criminal records that have been expunged, sealed or dismissed.

-- As of July 1, 2014, public sector employers (California state and local agencies, cities and counties) are prohibited from asking about criminal records on employment applications.
+- Public sector employers (California state and local agencies, cities and counties) are prohibited from asking about criminal records on employment applications.
 Public sector employers must review an applicant's qualifications before inquiring about their conviction history.

 Aren't some of my personal records confidential?

 - Military service records.
-Under the federal Privacy Act, service records are confidential and can only be released under limited circumstances.
+Under the federal Privacy Act of 1974, service records are confidential and can only be released under limited circumstances.
 Inquiries not authorized by the subject of the records must be made under the Freedom of Information Act.
 Even without the applicant's consent, the military may release name, rank, salary, duty assignments, awards, and duty status.
-(5 USC §§552, 552a) For more on military records, visit the National Archives and Records Administration web site: www.archives.gov/facilities/mo/st_louis/military_personnel_records.html
+(5 USC §§552, 552a)

 - Medical records.
 In California and many states, medical records are confidential.
 There are only a few instances when a medical record can be released without your knowledge or authorization.
 The FCRA also requires your specific permission for the release of medical records.
 If employers require physical examinations after they make a job offer, they will have access to the results.
 The Americans with Disabilities Act allows a potential employer to inquire only about your ability to perform specific job functions.
 (42 USC §12101)